mdrillin/osTest/README.md

 - CAR_DATA

 ##### Create a 'slice' to view the data
+The setup script will eventually configure 'slices', but for now you will need to create manually...

 - Sources > Tables
 - Click on a table name --> takes you to explorer view